-I collect and incorporate into my art works samples of items such as discarded encyclopedias, fabric/textiles, kitschy articles, as well as found entities indicative of urban environments and Mother Earth, i.e. boxes of fabric, string, photographs of flowers
+I collect and incorporate into my art works samples of items such as discarded encyclopedias, textiles, kitschy articles, as well as found entities indicative of urban environments and Mother Earth, for example boxes of fabric, string, photographs of flowers

 Perhaps to many people the articles/items that I use in my art are superfluous and disposable.
 However, when I discover these materials in abandoned spaces, I think of these items in terms of giving them a chance at potentially better and longer lives.